shangrex/T-Rex-Todo-List/README.md

 # T-Rex-Todo-List
 This project is to practice the React.js.
+Function contains basic to do list and pomodoro technique.

 # Getting Started with Create React App